TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/lua/index.md

 end

 isPrime(arg[1])

 ```

 {% endraw %}

-[Prime Number](https://sampleprograms.io/projects/prime-number) in [Lua](https://sampleprograms.io/languages/lua) was written by:
+Prime Number in [Lua](https://sampleprograms.io/languages/lua) was written by:

 - bhaskar_datta
 - Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 19:22:39.
-The solution was first committed on Oct 27 2019 23:51:57.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution